-Colorful parades, a busy Easter Bunny, and the Egg Roll in front of the White House: Easter is one of the USA's most popular holidays.
-Learn about America's most important Easter traditions.
+Colorful parades, a busy bunny, and the traditional "Egg Roll" in front of the White House: Easter is one of the most popular holidays in the USA.
+Learn about the most important Easter traditions in the States.

-After the egg hunt, the famous "Easter Egg Roll" begins, where the children all simultaneously roll an egg down a hill, hoping that their egg will win the race.
+As in many other countries, the Easter Bunny hides colorful eggs and candy for children in the United States.
+After the egg hunt, the popular "Easter Egg Roll" begins, where all the children simultaneously roll an egg down a hill, hoping that their own egg will win the race.

-The so-called "Easter Egg Roll" in front of the White House has a history: President Rutherford B. Hayes hosted the big Easter party for the first time in 1878.
-Despite some interruptions of this tradition, the current US President has been inviting people to his garden on Easter Monday every year since then.
+The Easter Egg Roll has a history: President Rutherford B. Hayes hosted the big Easter party for the first time in 1878.
+The White House has reliably invited people to the garden on Easter Monday despite minor interruptions to the tradition.